 The Express Limited Warranty for your Princecraft boat can be found in your Owner's Packet.
 Please read it carefully.
-The warranty becomes effective upon the date of purchase, but the warranty registration card must be completed, signed, and returned to Princecraft Boats Inc. within 30 days of sale in order to obtain any warranty coverage.
+The warranty registration card must be completed, signed, and returned to Princecraft Boats Inc. within 30 days upon the date of delivery in order to obtain any warranty coverage.
 Princecraft provides no other warranty for your boat.
 If you have any questions, please discuss them with your dealer or get in touch with our Customer Service Department.
 Failure to follow warranty instructions will void your warranty.

 Your dealer will properly fill out the warranty registration card for your signature.
-Make sure your dealer has mailed the card to us to validate the warranty.
+Make sure your dealer has mailed the card to us to start the warranty.
 On most boats, the hull identification number is located on the starboard side of the boat's transom.
 On pontoon boats, the hull identification number is found near the stern end of the port side pontoon.
 Use this number for registration and to identify your boat for warranty service.
 A vehicle identification number is located at the portside of the trailer frame.